GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-valid-attr-value/index.md

 ## How this audit impacts overall Lighthouse score

-Lighthouse will flag this as a low severity issue.
+Lighthouse flags this as a low severity issue.
 It is important to fix, and probably indicates a mistaken assumption in your code.
-In the example above, the element would still be announced as a checkbox but it will have an implicit checked state of "unchecked.
+In the example above, the element is still announced as a checkbox but it will have an implicit checked state of "unchecked.

 ## How to check for invalid attribute values